 EZOIC ads went live this week on TrailsNH.
 This post covers a bit of the signup process and how the first week went.

-What is EZOIC?
 EZOIC is an advertising network commonly referred to as an alternative to Google AdSense.
 I have tried and dumped AdSense twice in the last 10 years because 1) the ad quality was bad (I will explain in a followup post) and 2) it did not generate enough revenue to outweigh it downfalls.

-Alternatives to Google AdSense
+Google AdSense Alternatives

 There are a few alternate advertising network to AdSence.
 My goal for looking at alternatives is in search of better ad quality.